 Life is not always easy when you have an addicted partner.
 Therefore, you must make time for yourself to let go of negative emotions such as resentment, guilt, and even anger.
 Be sure to talk to a counselor about how your partner’s behaviors affect your emotional wellbeing, and take time out to care for yourself.
 Often, simple things such as eating right and exercising help to dispel the stress that you may feel when you worry about your partner having a relapse.

 Begin to Rebuild Your Life Together

 Sobriety changes everything.
 During your partner’s treatment, be sure to attend opportunities such as family counseling and visitation times so that you can start rebuilding your life together right away.
 At home, you can also establish a sober lifestyle that is filled with fun and exciting recreational activities that promote a life of sobriety.

-The discovery that you are married to a drug addict is upsetting, and it is normal to have no idea at first with where to start to begin the healing process.
+The discovery that you are married to a drug addict is upsetting, and it is normal to have no idea at first where to start to begin the healing process.
 While you cannot erase what has happened in the past, you can work with your partner to change the future.
 By choosing to seek help, you open up the possibility of saving your marriage and even making it stronger.

-Check out these resources for support:
+Check out these addiction recovery resources for support:

 Al-Anon – Al-Anon members are people, just like you, who are worried about someone with a drinking problem.

 Nar-Anon – 12-step program for families and friends of addicts.